NLP - Transformers

 Training a language model from scratch is an expensive operation.
 The training process could take weeks or even months to collect and process the training data, and that time does not include the actual training and fine-tuning of the model to meet the end goal.
 Fortunately, Dialogflow uses transfer learning to speed up the training process.
 Google provides a pre-trained model that can generate an answer for any given input question, such as the BERT model or the ALBERT model, which are similar to the base Transformer described in the section above.

-These models are called decoder or unidirectional models, which use the left context to predict the next word.
+These models are call encoder or unidirectional models, which use the left context to predict the next word.
 The designer only needs to create the intent contexts for their application and provide a few examples for fine-tuning the model to fit their needs.
 The final Dialogflow model understands the examples provided and it can also extend the provided context to other numerous phrases that have the same meaning context.

 The developer can easily build a web interface that can send a query to DialogFlow.
 The application needs to make an HTTP request with JSON describing the user intents to Dialogflow’s endpoint with an intents knowledge base and a dialog history.
 When Dialogflow receives the query, it combines the content of its knowledge base with the new query’s intent to generate a reply.